joseph-higaki/music-hit-decorate-datasets/README.md

-# Instagram / Music Story - Decorate Datasets
+#  Predicting a hit Song - Decorate Datasets - Instagram / Music Story

 This is a Python console program that fetches data from [Instagram](https://www.instagram.com/) and [Music Story](https://www.music-story.com/).